debpaul/collections-track-disease/README.md

 ![Public_Health_Perspective](https://github.com/user-attachments/assets/5673e3ce-f23f-4048-8356-2c440fe8d061)
 Foat, C. (2024).
 Graphic Illustration of Workshop Discussion Synthesis: A Public Health Perspective.
 Digital Data Conference 2024 (DD8), University of Kansas Biodiversity Institute, Lawrence, KS.
 Zenodo. https://doi.org/10.5281/zenodo.13905660

-Cite CC-BY [Courtney Foat](https://courtney-foat.squarespace.com/#/visual-recording/) for any Digital Collections Data and Tracking Disease Workshop I graphics. (see [Data, Infrastructure, Museum Collections and Expertise to Track Disease (DICE)](https://zenodo.org/communities/collections-track-disease/records)
+Cite CC-BY [Courtney Foat](https://courtney-foat.squarespace.com/#/visual-recording/) for any Digital Collections Data and Tracking Disease Workshop I graphics.
+See [Data, Infrastructure, Museum Collections and Expertise to Track Disease (DICE)](https://zenodo.org/communities/collections-track-disease/records) for more graphics, one for each talk presented.

-The
+The talks presented in our **museum perspectives** section of our Digital Collections Data and Tracking Disease Workshop II as captured and illustrated by Karina Branson.

 ![ConverSketch_ASM 2024_Museum Perspective_smaller](https://github.com/user-attachments/assets/da0351d4-243a-49b1-8d46-e04902d22d5b)

-Cite CC-BY Karina Branson and/or [ConverSketch](https://www.conversketch.com/) Digital Collections Data and Tracking Disease Workshop II
+Cite CC-BY Karina Branson and/or [ConverSketch](https://www.conversketch.com/) for any graphics from the Digital Collections Data and Tracking Disease Workshop II.
+See [Data, Infrastructure, Museum Collections and Expertise to Track Disease (DICE)](https://zenodo.org/communities/collections-track-disease/records) for more graphics, one for each talk presented.

 # Zenodo Archive Resources
 We archived all of our sessions, presentations, discussion and notes documents, and graphic recordings on Zenodo.
 Please note you can **cite** an individual product and/or the entire set of resources.